z379652501/mt-genome/README.md

 Perl scripts for large-scale analyses of mitochondrial genomes.

-> Luo YJ, Endo K, Satoh N (2015) The variable mitochondrial genome of the brachiopod Lingula anatina and its implication for mitochondrial evolution in lophotrochozoans. (in preparation)
+> Luo YJ, Endo K, Satoh N (2015) The variable mitochondrial genome of the brachiopod Lingula anatina and its implications for mitochondrial evolution in lophotrochozoans. (in preparation)

 * ps01. genbank_db.pl
 Description: Get mt genome(s) in GenBank format.